dskokic/C/README.md

 Just type `make` to build the code.
 To see how to use different make targets and how to use `CFLAGS` argument with make, please see `Makefile`.

+Notea: there is a litlle bit deeper tutorial for make in separate repo.